 The 2017 update to the Surrey County Council PFRA, as done in 2011, can view downloaded from the Environment Agency Website.
 You can download the original document below.

 Files available to download

-- Preliminary Flood Risk Assessment (2.1 MB)
+- Preliminary Flood Risk Assessment (PDF)

 The Preliminary Flood Risk Assessment (PFRA) - Surrey County Council